Liberal Arts & Humanities

 Data from the U.S. Department of Education shows that liberal arts / sciences and humanities students who graduated in 2015-2017 with a master’s degree made a median starting salary of $45,700 per year.
 During this timeframe, most salaries fell between $41,000 (25th percentile) and $50,850 (75th percentile).

-We don’t know for sure if all of these people took jobs related to liberal arts / sciences and humanities so take that into consideration.
+Note that some of these people may have jobs that are not directly related to a liberal arts / sciences and humanities degree.

 Salaries According to BLS